Ford Escape Overview

 The Escape drives very well, with agile and sporty handling and a composed ride.
-Most versions have a 1.6-liter turbo four-cylinder, and uplevel models use a stronger and quieter 2.0-liter turbo.
+Most versions have a 1.6-liter turbo four-cylinder, and up-level models use a stronger and quieter 2.0-liter turbo.
 Both got 22 mpg overall in our tests.
 While the cabin is quiet, comfort and convenience features are less impressive.
 The footwell is a bit narrow and the base-level cloth seats are mediocre in support and comfort.
 The optional leather seats are better shaped.
 The rest of the interior is roomy enough.
 Many of the controls are needlessly complicated, especially with the MyFord Touch system.
 A rear-view camera is standard.
-First year reliability of the redesign is well below average.
+Reliability has been below average.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).

 Ford Blog Content

 Airline travel Appliance stores Brokerage services Car insurance Computer stores Credit cards Customer service Pharmacies Electronics stores Extended warranties Eyeglass stores

 Home insurance Hotel rooms Outlet stores Prepaid cards Retail stores Rewards cards Shopping websites Sporting goods stores Store credit cards Supermarkets

 Buy Blu-ray players Buy camcorders Buy car seats Buy clothes dryers Buy coffeemakers Buy computers Buy cordless phones Buy digital cameras Buy dishwashers Buy GPS